Pirallahi Island: History

 During Russian Imperial times the island's name was Svyatoy (from Russian: Святой - "The holy one").
 It is said that undersea booty from a 1660 sea battle between Persians and Cossack leader Stepan Razin lies off the northern tip of the island.

 Pirallahi Island is said to be among the first places where oil was extracted in Azerbaijan, and in the 1820s it was divided into two separate areas, one residential, and another where oil was refined into paraffin.
 In 1934, oil explorers dropped metal drills off piers from the island, which at the time was considered an advancement in offshore oil exploration.

 Artyom Island

-While Azerbaijan was part of the Soviet Union, the island was renamed as Artyom Island in the 1936 (Остров Артёма) after the pioneer revolutionary Comrade Artyom (Fyodor Sergeyev).
+While Azerbaijan was part of the Soviet Union, the island was renamed Artyom Island in 1936 (Остров Артёма) after the pioneer revolutionary Comrade Artyom (Fyodor Sergeyev).
 Pirallahi Island still has a settlement called Artyom.

-The old Artyom village was evacuated due to rising water levels of the Caspian Sea and residents moved to a series of apartment towers built by German prisoners in 1948 .On 5 October 1999, the current name was returned.
+The old Artyom village was evacuated due to rising water levels of the Caspian Sea, and residents moved to a series of apartment towers built by German prisoners in 1948.
+On 5 October 1999, the current name was returned.